FusionAuth/fusionauth-site/site/_posts/2019-10-08-deactivating-reactivating-deleting-user-fusionauth-python.md

 client = FusionAuthClient('YOUR-OWN-API-KEY', 'http://localhost:9011')
 ```

 Now let’s call our `reactivate_user` function.
-Be sure to grab the user ID from FusionAuth under **Users**.
-(If you don’t have it, pick a test user and under **Actions**, navigate to **Manage**.
-The user ID will be displayed under the user’s email address.)
+Use the same user ID as you did in the previous example.

-Now, let’s add the `reactivate_user` function to our application.
-Be sure to replace the reactivate_user client argument of `YOUR-USER-ID` with your own selected userID.
+Add the `reactivate_user` function to our application.
+Be sure to replace the `reactivate_user` client argument of `YOUR-USER-ID` with your own selected userID.

 ```python
 # Reactivate A User